brettz9/jamilih/README.md

 # Todos

-1. Namespaced elements and attributes
+1. Namespaced elements and attributes and XML options
-2. Ordered sequences of attributes (or namespace declarations) - necessary for perfect round-tripping (e.g., for diffs) given that object iteration order is not reliable across browser
+1. See todos within code.

 # Possible todos
 1. Implement a method building JML by string rather than DOM but create